renanstn/godot-lab/README.md

 ## 001 - Parallax Background

-- No scripts required, you can made parallax effects in Godot only using the `ParallaxBackground` and `ParallaxLayer` nodes
+- No scripts required, you can make parallax effects in Godot only using the `ParallaxBackground` and `ParallaxLayer` nodes

 ![Parallax background example](Images/ParallaxBackground.gif)